fireproof-storage/fireproof/README.md

 Until encryption support is enabled, all data written to Fireproof is public.
 There are no big hurdles for this feature but it's not ready yet.

-### Persistence
+### Replication

-Currently Fireproof writes transactions and proofs to in-memory [CAR files](https://ipld.io/specs/transport/car/carv2/) which are well suited for peer and cloud replication.
-Durability coming soon.
+Currently Fireproof writes transactions and proofs to [CAR files](https://ipld.io/specs/transport/car/carv2/) which are well suited for peer and cloud replication.
+They are stored in IndexedDB locally, with cloud replication coming very soon.

 ### Pre-beta Software